sensu/sensu-docs/content/sensu-go/5.17/learn/sample-app.md

 {{< platformBlockClose >}}

-You should now be able to see a critical alert in the [Sensu dashboard][8] as well as by using sensuctl:
+You should now be able to see a critical alert in the [Sensu web UI][8] as well as by using sensuctl:

 {{< highlight shell >}}
 sensuctl event list